tavenel/website/src/pages/website.md

 ## License

-Unless stated otherwise, the full content of this website is under the [󰵫  License: CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) : you are free to share and adapt its content but you must credit me and distribute under the same license.
+Unless stated otherwise, the full content of this website is under the [License: CC🅭 BY🅯 SA🄎 4.0](http://creativecommons.org/licenses/by-sa/4.0/) : you are free to share and adapt its content but you must credit me and distribute under the same license.